Home › Japan Green Medicall Centre Limited Privacy Policy

 Contraception, sexual health, family planning and genito-urinary medicine Between 8 and 10 years for adults, depending on the type of treatment

-Other types of record may be stored for different periods, and we adhere to the best practice retention recommendations contained within the Records Management Code of Practice for Health and Social Care.
-For further information and a detailed breakdown of our retention periods, please visit https://digital.nhs.uk/records-management-code-of-practice-for-health-and-social-care-2016.
+Other types of record may be stored for different periods, and we adhere to the best practice retention recommendations contained within the Records Management Code of Practice for health and care records.
+For further information and a detailed breakdown of our retention periods, please visit https://transform.england.nhs.uk/information-governance/guidance/records-management-code/

 In all other cases, we will determine the appropriate retention period for personal data by considering the amount, nature, and sensitivity of the personal data, the potential risk of harm from its unauthorised use or disclosure, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.